RRS Discovery Oceanographic Research Vessel, United Kingdom

 First steel for the vessel was cut in November 2010, while the keel laying ceremony was held on 15 February 2011.

-The hull is expected to be launched in January 2012 and outfitting will be carried out in 2012.
-Equipment run and sea trials are scheduled to be conducted in 2013.
-After commissioning in the second half of 2013, the vessel will be available for science programmes in 2014.
+The hull was launched in January 2012 and outfitting was carried out in the same year.
+Equipment run and sea trials were conducted in 2013.
+Commissioning took place in July 2013 and the vessel is now available for science programmes.

 Vessel accommodation